Campus Wellness Committee - UTDPP1017

 The Campus Wellness Committee is a University-wide Standing Committee appointed by the President not reporting to the Academic Senate of The University of Texas at Dallas.

-The Committee shall be composed of no fewer than nine voting members appointed by the President and shall include three staff representatives, three faculty and/or retiree representatives, and two wellness representatives.
+The Committee shall be composed of no fewer than eight voting representatives appointed by the President and shall include three staff representatives, three faculty and/or retiree representatives, and two wellness representatives.
 One representative from Recreational Sports, two representatives from Human Resources and one representative from the Office of Sustainability will be appointed ex officio with vote.
 Two students, one graduate and one undergraduate, will be appointed as non-voting student representatives.
 Staff and retiree representatives will be nominated by the Staff Council.
-Faculty members will be nominated by the Academic Senate.
+Faculty representatives will be nominated by the Academic Senate.
 Wellness representatives will be nominated by Employee Health and Student Wellness.
-Student representatives will be nominated by Student Government and serve for one year terms, which are renewable.
+Student representatives will be nominated by the Student Government.
 The Vice President for Administration shall serve as the Responsible University Official.

 - Issued: 2009-02-10